pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 Analyzing an inefficiency by hand in the context of a larger trace is quite tedious.
 Therefore I've implemented a (super inefficient) script to try to make the examples smaller.
 Here's how that works:
-- We throw out all the operations that occur *after* the inefficient operation in the trace.
+- First throw out all the operations that occur *after* the inefficient operation in the trace.
 - Then we remove all "dead" operations, ie operations that don't have their results used (all the operations that we can analyze with Z3 are without side